garethrees/garethrees.github.com/_posts/2021-11-22-book-notes-the-agile-comms-handbook.md

 Here are the bits that I enjoyed most.

-## Create 3 Layers of Information
+## On purpose…

+Consider what you’re trying to _communicate_ through each post.
+The purpose of a post containing some WIP screenshots might be “remind people that we’re actively working on Project X”, or it might be “to temperature-test a new UI direction”.
+Really understanding the purpose of communication helps fine-tune the three layers.

+## On content…

-_Most people are too busy most of the time._ Breaking your communication into layers helps people understood _quickly_ and at the right level of detail for their current situation.
+_Most people are too busy most of the time._ Breaking your communication into three layers helps people understood _quickly_ and at the right level of detail for their current situation.

 1. **Lure:** The shortest layer designed to pull people in.
 2. **Context:** _Just enough_ information to communicate the main themes of the idea, avoiding complexity and incidental nuances.